Dynatrace/ef20-k8s-example/README.md

 ## Kubernetes configuration.

-In k8s.yaml there is full example configuration of running setup with 2 SNMP datasources.
+In k8s.yaml there is full example configuration of running setup with 2 SNMP datasources and one prometheus.
 To adjust the setup you have to modify container images used in this example:

  - ActiveGate - from <YOUR_ENVIRONMENT_URL>/linux/activegate to actual environment url
- - EEC and SNMP from <YOUR_DOCKER_REGISTRY> to docker registry used to stored container images.
+ - EEC and Datasources from <YOUR_DOCKER_REGISTRY> to docker registry used to stored container images.
 Remember you will need `regcred` secret with credentials to this repo